-Thomas Love is a PhD candidate in the Department of Art History at Northwestern University.
+Thomas Love is a PhD candidate in the Department of Art History at Northwestern University working between contemporary art history, German studies, gender and sexuality studies, and critical race theory.
 Approaching the queer critique of identity as an aesthetic problem, he asks how queers represent their outsider status absent signs of gay or lesbian identity.
-His current research focuses on post-1960s West Germany, arguing that in seeking to critique conservative European norms and envision liberated forms of social life, West German queers tended to recycle stereotypes of racial and ethnic difference.
-This queer exoticism was enacted less through fetishizing the exotic other than the traits ascribed to the exotic other, appropriating those traits to represent queer otherness.
-In order to situate this practice of queer exoticism historically and culturally, Love examines how these traits have been produced through racialist and colonialist discourses.
-His research has been supported by grants from the Social Science Research Council (SSRC), Fulbright U.S. Student Program, and German Academic Exchange Service (DAAD).
+This research takes form in his dissertation, titled “Queer Exoticism: Strategies of Self-Othering in West Germany, 1969-1994,” which argues that in seeking to critique conservative European norms and visualize their own alterity, White West German queers resorted to stereotypes of racial and ethnic difference.
+He identifies this queer exoticism within different social contexts and across media in post-1960s West Germany including the tattooing and body modification of Albrecht Becker, the lesbian-feminist films of Ulrike Ottinger, and the neo-expressionist paintings of die neue Wilde [The New Savages].
+Love has taught at the Berlin University of the Arts and lectured at the University of Mainz, the Burg Giebichenstein University of Art and Design, and the University of Delaware.
+His research has been supported by grants from the Social Science Research Council (SSRC), the Fulbright U.S. Student Program, and the German Academic Exchange Service (DAAD).
 He has been a fellow in the Paris Program in Critical Theory and the Whitney Independent Study Program.
-With a BFA in studio art from The Cooper Union in New York City, he continues to maintain an artistic practice alongside his scholarly work.
+His work has been published in Art in America and is forthcoming in the Art Institute Review and The Germanic Review.

 Website built with Indexhibit.